 Our eyes are subjected to many activities over a period of many years that involve a lot of close up work.
 This accumulation of close up work over a prolonged period of time poses risks to our eye health in the sense that they are subjected to an extreme amount of stress and tension that can cause one particular eye to be pulled in one particular direction while the other is positioned at a normal angle.

 This can result in alignment issues with our eyes whereby the eyes have become misaligned.
 This is due to the fact that close up work causes our eyes to remain in one position for a long period of time causing our eye muscles to contract.

 When the eye muscles are in a continual state of contraction the resulting tension and stress can overexert the eye muscles thereby causing alignment problems or misaligned eyes.

 The Fifth Risk Factor, Poor Diet:

-A major aspect of any effective vision improvement program of eye exercises include the right foods, vitamins and minerals in your diet to increase your vision health.
+A major aspect of any effective vision improvement program of eye exercises includes the right foods, vitamins, and minerals in your diet to increase your vision health.
 There are some foods that end up making this eye condition worse while there are other foods that end up significantly improving this vision condition.